DGT300

 Use complex techniques to develop a refined digital media outcome involves:

-- the outcome could be website with frontend and backend connectivity, a ardunio advanced project etc.
+• The outcome could be website with frontend and backend connectivity, a arduino advanced project etc.

 Use complex processes to develop a digital technologies outcome involves: